 In a survey conducted by Cisco Technologies in 2010 of over 600 enterprise customers, 56% quoted RF interference from Wi-Fi and other sources as a contributor to wireless network performance problems.
+Many studies have been undertaken in the area of interference to Wireless Sensor Networks in the crowded 2.4GHz band that highlights this issue (Azmi et al, 2014).
 While newer wireless technologies have better penetration through walls and manufacturing equipment RF interference is still an issue.
 Manufacturing equipment with large electrical motors and dense material as seen in an industrial environment can cause interference in wireless communication and sometime results in lost packets of data.
 Multiple wireless devices in the same location can also interfere with each other if the frequency spectrums overlap.
 The 2.4GHz ISM band in particularly busy and is susceptible to this type of RF interference.
 This can be an issue if there is a number of different sensors present on the same network.
-A potential solution to this can be frequency hopping when the transmitter hops between available narrowband frequencies within a specified broad channel in a pseudo-random sequence known to both sender and receiver.
+A potential solution to this can be frequency hopping when the transmitter hops between available narrowband frequencies within a specified broad channel in a pseudorandom sequence known to both sender and receiver.
 Because no channel is used for long, and the odds of any other transmitter being on the same channel at the same time are low.
 This can help in reducing interference in busy spectrum bands.
 The chief advantage of wireless technologies is that they can be installed virtually anywhere in an efficient, timely and cost effective manner.
 It can be excellent in monitoring applications however is lacking the data throughput required for more control applications.
 It should be noted that wireless communications is still a relatively new technology that is still evolving.
 It is likely that future developments such as 5G will solve the current issues and make wireless communications the predominant communication method in industry.